Jeffrey’s Gleason Score 7 Prostate Cancer Story

-And so I think these kinds of things are really helpful to help us begin to overcome these things.
-Because if people listen to Jeff, you know, and go out and get screened and be active participants in their health care, I think we will be able to shrink those discrepancies.
+I think these kinds of things are really helpful to help us begin to overcome these things.
+Because if people listen to Jeff and go out and get screened and be active participants in their healthcare, I think we will be able to shrink those discrepancies.

-And if we do things on a society level, like improve the amount of a number of people insured and and improve educational outreach, then I think we can start to narrow these discrepancies.
+If we do things on a society level, like improve the number of people insured and improve educational outreach, then I think we can start to narrow these discrepancies.

-The Patient Story: And that is so powerful, thank you so much, D. Weight for sharing that.
+The Patient Story: That is so powerful.
+Thank you so much, Dr. Weight, for sharing that.
 I couldn’t agree with you more, as a former patient.

-And Jeff, I second what Dr. Weight said.
-You know you coming on here sharing your story so powerful and I know will make such a big impact.
-And so I appreciate that Dr. Weight helped connect us.
-So thank you both.
+Jeff, I second what Dr. Weight said.
+You coming on here, sharing your story, so powerful, and I know will make such a big impact.
+I appreciate that Dr. Weight helped connect us.
+Thank you both.